chxry/floppa-stats/README.md

-## This is a simple web app I made to view my friends and I statistics on a minecraft server.
+# react-typescript-jest-webpack

+Webpack template for a React app with TypeScript and Jest